Beware -

 flow rate can be calculated using this equation [1]

-where QG is the flow rate in SCFH (standard cubic feet per hour), Cv is the flow coefficient, PIN
+SCFH (standard cubic feet per hour), Cv is the flow

 in the inlet pressure in PSIA, G is the specific gravity of the gas,